Are you wondering whether Puerto Rico safe or not?

 Is it Safe to Travel to Puerto Rico?

-Puerto Rico is an amazing island to visit and is perhaps the most comfortable island to stay in the Caribbean since it’s so similar to America.
+Puerto Rico is an amazing island to visit and is perhaps the comfiest island to stay in the Caribbean since it’s so similar to America.

-It would help when visiting Puerto Rico if you knew at least some Spanish, but residents won’t be offended if you speak to them in English.
+It helps to know at least some Spanish when visiting Puerto Rico, but residents won’t be offended if you speak to them in English.

 Despite the 2017 debt crisis, Puerto Rico is overcoming it.
 And soon it will be the best island to visit in the Caribbean.

 Why not try comparing Puerto Rico vs Jamaica to be able to weigh up both island paradises and make your decision from there?

 📌 Like this article?
 Pin it…